 By Gary Raynaldo – DIPLOMATIC TIMES

 The first Black American U.S. Secretary of Defense Lloyd Austin declared Wednesday that “Africa matters” and pledged aid to African partners.
-It is the Pentagon boss’ first trip to Africa where he is winding down his five-day visit traveling to Djibouti, Kenya, and Angola.
+Austin made the comments during his first trip as Pentagon boss to Africa where he is winding down a five-day visit traveling to Djibouti, Kenya, and Angola.
 Austin vowed that the U.S. military will continue to work with African allies and partners to ensure “that Africa enjoys all the protections of the international rules and norms that advance security and prosperity.”
 Oil-rich Angola is last African nation he visited where he delivered a speech in the nation’s capital city Luanda.

 “I am here because Africa matters.
 It matters profoundly to the shape of the 21st-century world.
 And it matters for our common prosperity and our shared security.
 The Biden administration believes that the future is being written today in Africa,” the secretary said.
 And we want to move forward together, through growing partnerships rooted in mutual cooperation and mutual respect. “